tipi-build/docs/05-dependencies.md

 ### platform packages vs tipi dependencies

-_tipi_ was built around a few opinionated choices among which was the descision to provide the ability to consume widely used C++ libraries via the "platform" library specification.
+_tipi_ was built around a few opinionated choices among which was the decision to provide the ability to consume widely used C++ libraries via the "platform" library specification.

-This makes their usage more common and via a single inclusion without needing to search the exact repository on github.
+This makes their usage more common and via a single inclusion without needing to search the exact repository on GitHub.

 ### Local project configuration